MPS-Net/MPS-Net_release/README.md

 or

-Install the requirements using `conda`:
+Install the requirements using `conda`: (Windows Setup with python 3 and Anaconda)

 ```bash
 source scripts/install_conda.sh